Lynn County DWI Guide

 Critical Deadlines

-• ALR Hearing Deadline (15 Days): After a DUI arrest in Texas, the Department of Public Safety (DPS) will attempt to suspend your driver's license.
-You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing to challenge this suspension.
-This is a critical deadline.
-Missing it will result in an automatic license suspension.
+• ALR Hearing Request: You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing with the Texas Department of Public Safety (DPS).
+Failure to request a hearing within this timeframe will result in an automatic suspension of your driver's license.

 Local Resources